 Traveling outside the U.S.?
 Plan now which cards to take to avoid fees and ensure your vacation goes smoothly.
-For example, take cards that have charge no foreign transaction fees.
+For example, take cards that don’t charge any foreign transaction fees and bring some local currency with you.

 You should start thinking about how you’re going to pay for things abroad at least a few weeks in advance.
 That’s because in some cases, you might want to get a different kind of card.